jimfinnis/SimpleChat/README.md

 subs "subs1.sub"
 subs "subs2.sub"

-# primary topics, which can be rearranged in priority
+# primary topics, which can be rearranged in priority from within
+# action code.

 topics {main cats dogs}